jumanewton/Dira/docs/README.md

 Dira is a feedback and issue-tracking platform for government organisations and public utilities.
 It uses Jaseci's Jac language with OSP graphs and byLLM agents to process, classify, and route public reports efficiently.

 ## Features
-- Anonymous or named report submissions
+- **Multi-Agent System**: Intake, Classifier, Duplicate Detector, and Router agents working in concert.
-- NLP pipeline for entity extraction, classification, and urgency assessment
+- **Native byLLM Integration**: Uses Jac's `by llm` capability for classification, urgency assessment, and message drafting.
-- Semantic duplicate detection via vector database
+- **OSP Graph**: Models organizations, reports, and facilities spatially for intelligent routing.
-- OSP graph for modeling organizations, reports, and workflows
+- **Semantic Duplicate Detection**: Uses vector embeddings to identify and group similar reports.
-- byLLM agents for summarization, routing, and auto-drafting
+- **Jac Client Frontend**: React application integrated with `jac-client` for seamless backend communication.
-- Dashboard for organizations and public transparency view
+- **Transparency**: Public dashboards and organization-specific views.

 ## Architecture
-- **Backend**: Jac (core) with OSP graphs and byLLM agents
+- **Backend**: Jac (core) with OSP graphs and native `byLLM` agents.
-- **Frontend**: React with Jac Client for walker calls
+- **Frontend**: React using `jac-client` library.
-- **NLP Service**: Python microservice for entity extraction and classification
+- **NLP Service**: Python microservice for entity extraction and vector embeddings.
-- **Vector DB**: Weaviate for semantic search and duplicate detection
+- **Vector DB**: Weaviate for semantic search.
-- **Storage**: MongoDB for metadata
+- **Integrations**: SMTP/API/SMS for routing.

-- **Integrations**: SMTP/API/SMS for routing
+See [Architecture Diagram](architecture.md) for agent interaction details.

 ## Setup Instructions